DirewolfDesign/direwolf-plugin-template/README.md

 ---

+## The Concept

+**The concept for this package is to create a (fairly) standardised plugin template that can be used to instantiate as many WordPress plugins as you need.**

+Essentially, you can download the base plugin template, run an installer script from your command line and generate a new plugin in a familiar format, with all of the base requirements and dependencies ready for you to use.

+We're making heavy use of PHP 7s namespacing feature to allow for very simple function and class names as well as powering some function overloads without interfering with other themes / plugins that make use of WordPress' native functionality.

+> This is still very much an experimental package and is a work in progress.
+You're welcome to submit a pull request if you have any tweaks / features you think would fit the template, otherwise feel free to clone/fork the repo and create your own template system.
+The `install` file is fairly self-explanatory at this stage and is heavily commented, so making modifications to suit your own needs should be pretty straight forward.

+---

 ## Getting Started

 To get started, clone or download the repo to your local machine and open the plugin directory in your favourite IDE.